lsw4cq/SQL-Project/cleaning_data.md

+># Note:
->Note: for this project I am assuming that I am the database engineer as well as the analyst and am creating tables and then altering them.
+>## For this project I am assuming that I am the database engineer as well as the analyst and am creating tables and then altering them.

 # What issues will you address by cleaning the data?
 ## SKUs